Alastair Cook: 2015: Pakistan

 Cook scored his third double-century and 28th Test ton (263) against Pakistan in first Test at Abu Dhabi in October 2015 in 836 minutes: the longest innings by an Englishman and 3rd longest of all time, facing 528 balls.
 In doing so he also became the all-time highest non-Asian run-scorer in Asia, overtaking Jacques Kallis' 2,039 runs.
 Despite Cook's brilliant innings, England were unable to force a victory, running out of time after bad light stopped play.
 In the second Test Cook scored 65 in the first innings as England posted 242.
 With England chasing down a big target to win in the second innings, Cook could only manage 10 and Pakistan won the match by 127 runs.
-England need to win the third Test to have any chance of drawing the series and despite taking a first innings lead which Cook contributed 49 to, Pakistan batted well in the second innings and England were dismissed for 256 in their second innings, meaning the lost the series 2–0, despite Cook scoring 63.
+England need to win the third Test to have any chance of drawing the series and despite taking a first innings lead which Cook contributed 49 to, Pakistan batted well in the second innings and England were dismissed for 256 in their second innings, meaning they lost the series 2–0, despite Cook scoring 63.

 For his performances in 2015, he was named as captain of the World Test XI by the ICC.
 He was also named in the Test XI by ESPNCricinfo and Cricbuzz.